oduwsdl/dsa/tutorials/CEDWARC-2019/exercise-automatically-generating-story-resources.md

 > For more information on how this algorithm works, see: Y. AlNoamany, M. C. Weigle, and M. L. Nelson.
 2017.
 Generating Stories From Archived Collections.
 In Proceedings of the 2017 ACM on Web Science Conference. https://doi.org/10.1145/3091478.3091508

-We will use the [Off-Topic Memento Toolkit (OTMT)](https://pypi.org/project/otmt/) to help us perform this reduction.
+We will use the [Off-Topic Memento Toolkit (OTMT)](https://pypi.org/project/otmt/) to help us perform this reduction with [Archive-It collection 3649 "2013 Boston Marathon Bombing"](https://archive-it.org/collections/3649).

 ## Step 1: Excluding Off-Topic Pages